W. E. B. Du Bois: Peace activism

 Du Bois was a lifelong anti-war activist, but his efforts became more pronounced after World War II.
 In 1949, Du Bois spoke at the Scientific and Cultural Conference for World Peace in New York: "I tell you, people of America, the dark world is on the move!
 It wants and will have Freedom, Autonomy and Equality.
 It will not be diverted in these fundamental rights by dialectical splitting of political hairs ...
 Whites may, if they will, arm themselves for suicide.
 But the vast majority of the world's peoples will march on over them to freedom!"

 In the spring of 1949, he spoke at the World Congress of the Partisans of Peace in Paris, saying to the large crowd: "Leading this new colonial imperialism comes my own native land built by my father's toil and blood, the United States.
 The United States is a great nation; rich by grace of God and prosperous by the hard work of its humblest citizens ...
 Drunk with power we are leading the world to hell in a new colonialism with the same old human slavery which once ruined us; and to a third World War which will ruin the world."
 Du Bois affiliated himself with a leftist organization, the National Council of Arts, Sciences and Professions, and he traveled to Moscow as its representative to speak at the All-Soviet Peace Conference in late 1949.

+During this period, Du Bois also visited the remains of the Warsaw Ghetto, an experience he spoke about in a speech titled, "The Negro and the Warsaw Ghetto" delivered in 1949 and later published in 1952 in the magazine Jewish Life.
+In the address, Du Bois reflects on the destruction caused by the Nazi assault against Jewish peoples and considers the way in which the "race problem" could extend past a "color-line" and become "a matter of cultural patterns, perverted teaching and human hate and prejudice, which reached all sorts of people and caused endless evil to all men".
+Du Bois' speech champions a broader and more transnational approach to humanitarianism.